Skip to main content

 Where Organizations sit

 A Tesouro deployment is a hierarchy of Organizations.
 The bank sits at the top, and the business customer is the leaf.
 In between sit the platform partners and fintech partners integrating Embedded Banking.
+A partner tier can be skipped — a fintech partner can sit under a platform partner or directly under the bank — but the business customer is always the leaf.

-ExampleNorthfield Software, a fintech partner integrating Embedded Banking, has its own Organization and creates a child Organization for each business customer that signs up through Northfield’s product.
+ExampleNorthfield Software, a platform partner integrating Embedded Banking, has its own Organization and creates a child Organization for each business customer that signs up through Northfield’s product.
 Northfield’s backend acts on those child Organizations using its own credentials and the X-Organization-ID header (see Creating an application).

 Cross-organization isolation